steve-perkins/ResumeFodder/README.md

 > If you're reading this on GitHub, then note that this repo is a mirror which can sometimes be slightly
 > out of date.

-ResumeFodder is a command-line utility for generating Microsoft Word resumes from [JSON Resume](https://github.com/jsonresume/resume-schema) data files.
+ResumeFodder is an application for generating Microsoft Word resumes from [JSON Resume](https://github.com/jsonresume/resume-schema) data files.

 https://resumefodder.com